astropatel/twinkle/docs/source/set_up.rst

      "mags2use0_original" : ["BJ","VJ","J2M","H2M","Ks2M","W1","W2","W3","W4","HPACS160_flux","HPACS100_flux"],
     }

 Then the code will allow the use of the Johnson **B**, and **V** bands, 2MASS **J**, **H**, **Ks**, and WISE All-Sky bands 1 through 4 in the simulation.

 If you set ``mags4Phot0_original`` to only use the optical and short-wave IR bands, then those are the bands that will be used to fit the photospheric data.

 .. important::
     You can insert any string combination of band descriptors into the different ``phot`` parameters in the parameterfile, so long as it also exists in ``mags2use0_original``.

 .. important::
-    The photometric descriptors used in the string arrays can be found in the `/Inputs_and_Models/RSR/available_filters.txt` (XXXX - link to github file) and is listed below.
-Information on the data sources for can be found in XXXXXXX (info on spectral response curves).
-Captilization matters.
+    The photometric descriptors used in the string arrays can be found in the `/Inputs_and_Models/RSR/Filters_README.txt <https://github.com/astropatel/twinkle/blob/master/Inputs_and_Models/RSR/Filters_ReadME.txt>`_  and is listed below.
+This file also contains information on the data sources for these relative spectral response curves.
+Captilization matters of each file matters.

+.. _rsr_filters_readme-label:

 .. raw:: html